-This improved efficiency can indeed increase the productivity and cut the inventory holding expenses greatly.
+This improved warehouse efficiency can indeed increase the productivity and cut the inventory holding expenses greatly.

-The execution of a real-time warehouse management system can greatly minimize the paperwork that is conventionally associated with warehouse functions and also makes sure timely and perfect flow of inventory and information.
+The execution of a real-time warehouse management software can greatly minimize the paperwork that is conventionally associated with warehouse functions and also makes sure timely and perfect flow of inventory and information.

 All the information that is traditionally maintained as hard copies such as tickets, packaging lists, etc. can now be maintained digitally.